Finding better ways to provide the materials the world needs

 Join our team

-QMM includes the deep-water Port d’Ehoala, where the raw material is shipped to the Rio Tinto Iron and Titanium Quebec Operations plant in Canada and processed into titanium dioxide.
+QMM includes the deep-water Port d’Ehoala, where we ship raw material to the Rio Tinto Iron and Titanium (RTIT) Quebec Operations plant in Canada for processing into titanium dioxide.

 QMM is a joint venture between Rio Tinto (80%) and the government of Madagascar (20%).